todogroup/ospology/ospo-book/content/en/06-chapter.md

 - The potential of optimizing code and power usage, alongside fostering collaboration, to significantly advance sustainability goals.
 - The invaluable role of open source software in facilitating the sharing of algorithms and knowledge, thereby improving the efficiency of resource use.

-To address these challenges, the participants form the roundtable proposed several key strategies for enhancing sustainability in IT:
+To address these challenges, the participants from the roundtable proposed several key strategies for enhancing sustainability in IT:

 - Recognizing and rewarding government efforts that promote sustainability.
 - Advocating for the standardization of sustainable hardware use across governmental bodies.